-The MACA School of Community Government provides an integrated approach to community government capacity building.
+Municipal and Community Affairs (MACA), School of Community Government (SCG), provides an integrated approach to community government capacity building.
 The School coordinates a system of training and development, tools and resources for community governments, their staff and stakeholder organizations.

 Training is available in: